JulianKemmerer/PipelineC/docs/pypeline_guide.md

 built-in div entities with their own stage granularity) changes the total — so on exit the `.latency` your Python consumed is guaranteed equal to the stage count of the hardware actually built.
 Designs that never read `.latency` pay nothing: the loop exits after the ordinary single sweep.
+The same goes for designs whose reads already match what was built, such as fixed `latency=` call sites or a correct `start_latency=` guess.
 (See `docs/SYN_DESIGN.md` for the loop's details and failure modes.)
 A non-`--comb` `pypelinec --sim` run then launches native simulation with those same latencies installed **and emulated** — `.latency` reads the real value during the sim's design import too, and every AUTOPIPELINE call site behaves as an